zeek/zeek/frameworks/broker.rst

-If the developer of a script expects its workload to be particularly intensive, wants to ensure that their operations get exclusive access to nodes, or otherwise set constraints on the number of nodes within a pool utilized by their script, then the :bro:see:`Cluster::PoolSpec` structure will allow them to do that while still allowing users of that script to override the default suggestions made by the original developer.
+If the developer of a script expects its workload to be particularly intensive, wants to ensure that their operations get exclusive access to nodes, or otherwise set constraints on the number of nodes within a pool utilized by their script, then the :zeek:see:`Cluster::PoolSpec` structure will allow them to do that while still allowing users of that script to override the default suggestions made by the original developer.